CaptainCrowbar/prion-lib/rs-core/common.md

-Use `Ustring` or `Uview` for strings that are expected to be in UTF-8 (or ASCII, since any ASCII string is also valid UTF-8), while plain `std::string` or `std::string_view` is used where the string is expected to be in some non- Unicode encoding, or where the string is being used simply as an array of bytes rather than encoded text.
+Use `Ustring` or `Uview` for strings that are expected to be in UTF-8 (or ASCII, since any ASCII string is also valid UTF-8), while plain `std::string` or `std::string_view` is used where the string is expected to be in some other Unicode encoding, or where the string is being used simply as an array of bytes rather than encoded text.